IBM/cloudpakforapps-workshop/workshop/README.md

-# Telco Churn Workshop
+# Cloud Native Applications Workshop

 ## Agenda

-We'll be using the Cloud Pak for Data platform to perform the following tasks:
+We'll be using the Cloud Pak for Applications platform to perform the following tasks:

 * **Pre-work**
   * Setting up a project